wilfordwoodruff/Engineering_Repo/stories/date/About.md

     * `TestAuto.py` - Tests for `autobiographies.py`.
     * `TestDayBooks.py` - Tests for `daybooks.py`.
     * `TestJournal.py` - Tests for `journals.py`.
+    * **test/data**: This sub-folder within the `test` directory contains the output data from the tests, including any rows with NaN values from the date and date_new columns.

 * **data**: This folder contains the processed data output from the scripts in the `scripts` directory, with the information now represented in a date format.